jmettraux/eurotrash/src/baa__keys.md

 atk
 : Attack.
 Attack bonus followed by attack possibilities and respective damage.
 : Pushed to the right in grey is the THAC0, should you need it.
+: In small and grey for each damage dice, the average damage value.

 sav
 : Save check pattern.
 Three choices here `PHY TC` (physical), `EVA TC` (evasion), and `MEN TC` (mental).